1.0 Is a plane infinite or finite?

 2.0 The words infinite and infinity are unscientific

-geometric figure.
-Therefore, even as a category of geometric figures, the infamous mathematical plane
+figure.
+Therefore, even as a category of geometric figures, the infamous mathematical plane cannot be infinite.

-size is not a problem in Science.
+not a problem in Science.
 From God's perspective, everything has shape.
-The proponent merely
+The proponent merely needs to

-needs to present a mockup of what he thinks the carpet looks like before he talks about the carpet, and
+present a mockup of what he thinks the carpet looks like before he talks about the carpet, and hopefully, this

-hopefully, this means that the carpet has a contour.
-The mathematician is confusing proof (what he can
+means that the carpet has a contour.
+The mathematician is confusing proof (what he can verify or measure)

 3.0 Conclusions

-planes (I’ll again write it in plural form).
-He is referring to the hyperplane, an unfathomable 0-thickness
+again write it in plural form).
+He is referring to the hyperplane, an unfathomable 0-thickness sheet that divides

 Fig. 2